Vinylacetylene: Synthesis

 It is usually synthesized by dehydrohalogenation of 1,3-dichloro-2-butene Cl\sCH2\sCH=CCl\sCH3.

 It also arises via the dimerization of acetylene, which is catalyzed by copper(I) chloride.

 Dehydrogenation of 1,3-butadiene is yet another route.

 Application

 At one time, chloroprene (2-chloro-1,3-butadiene), an industrially important monomer, was produced via the intermediacy of vinyl acetylene.
 In this process, acetylene is dimerized to give vinyl acetylene, which is then combined with hydrogen chloride to give 4-chloro-1,2-butadiene via 1,4-addition.
-This allene derivative which, in the presence of cuprous chloride, rearranges to 2-chloro-1,3-butadiene:
+This allene derivative then, in the presence of cuprous chloride, rearranges to 2-chloro-1,3-butadiene: